The current situation

 A little bit about LiG

-The three managing partners have a combined experience of over 85 years.
+The managing partners have years of experience.

 - Matt Bird has over 20 years’ experience in warehousing, logistics, production and distribution.